elevate0123/CSE/IGNOU MSO/SY/SY MPA 16 Decentralisation and Local Governance.md

 | **M.K.
 Gandhi** | The philosophical father of the idea of ***Gram Swaraj*** (village self-rule). |
 | **Brundtland Commission (1987)** | Popularized the concept of **Sustainable Development**. |

-This completes the entire study package for MPA-16.
-You are now equipped with a comprehensive, deep, and strategically organized set of resources to excel in your examination.

 ---
 ---